kubernetes/enhancements/keps/sig-node/1898-hardened-exec/README.md

 #### 3. Require the websocket protocol for GET requests.

 We cannot completely remove support for GET exec requests without breaking websockets.
 However, we can require the websocket protocol be used to perform a GET exec.
+This requirement is guarded by the `HardenedExecRequests` feature gate.

 **Risk:** This is a breaking change for non-websocket clients, and leaves websocket clients exposed to SSRF risks.